cccu-uk/U10130_FCP_Practicals/content/Logic_Gates/Logic_Gates.md

 ![Active Clock InputCircuit](Figures/Active_CLK_Circuit.PNG)

 > **CALL TO ACTION**
->> - Save the circuit in OneDrive call it ``
+>> - Save the circuit in OneDrive.
->> - Experiment with different Clock Input Frequencies, what observations can you make?
-Discuss with the a peer or with the tutor.
+>> - Experiment with different Clock Input Frequencies.
+What observations can you make?
+Discuss with your peers or with the tutor.
 >> - Replace the `` with another `` and chose different frequencies.
-Look at the Data Graph is there a pattern?
+Look at the Data Graph -  is there a pattern?
 Is it random?
 Discuss with your peers or with the tutor.

 ---

 ## Exercise Five: Investigate

-You are now going to create an arithmetic circuits; Half Adder and Full Adder
+You are now going to create arithmetic circuits: Half Adder and Full Adder.

 > **CALL TO ACTION**